HDI-Project/FeatureHub/docs/src/deployment.md

 ```

 *Optional*: In addition to the steps taken by `make clean`, cleans images, network, in
 addition to filesystem and containers.
-This removes all trace of Feature Factory beside the
+This removes all trace of FeatureHub beside the
 source repository and the experiment data directory.
 Built images are removed and the docker
 internal network is shut down.
 ```